agusdm97/PF-DTS05-E-COMMERCE-OLIST/README.md

 ## Proposed solution

-We have implemented an automatized pipeline for the ETL process orchestrated with Minio and Apache Airflow, where each project component runs as a Docker container.
-Contributing to the scalability of the business and the portability of the system
+We have implemented an automated pipeline for the ETL process.
+In addition, each component of the project runs as a Docker container, contributing to the scalability and portability of the system.

-By using the python's library Streamlit, we have built a Dashboard to monitor KPI's and critical aspects of the business model, contributing to the make decision process
+By using the Streamlit framework in Python, we have built a dashboard to monitor KPIs and critical aspects of the business model, helping with the decision-making process.

-Also, in order to put in operation machine learning models we have designed a WebApp, responding to needs in the areas of sales, marketing and logistics.

-Especifically, we have implemented time series models for the predictions of sales, recommendation models based on content and with collaborative filtering and a regression model to estimate delivery time of the products.
+Additionally, to put machine learning models into operation, we have designed a web app to meet the needs in the areas of sales, marketing, and logistics.
+Specifically, we have implemented time series models for sales predictions, recommendation models based on content and collaborative filtering, and a regression model to estimate product delivery time.

 ## Repository structure